The @ symbol in Python has a few key uses:

 They are placed before the function or class definition.

-is a function that takes another function (func
+my_decoratoris a function that takes another function (func)1 as an argument. -@my_decoratorabovesay_hello()is equivalent tosay_hello = my_decorator(say_hello).

 2. Matrix Multiplication: